btantlinger/wp-plugin-base/README.md

 ### 3. Plugin Metadata

-The Plugin Base now includes a PluginMetadata interface and DefaultPluginMetadata implementation for managing plugin metadata:
+The Plugin Base has a PluginMetadata interface and DefaultPluginMetadata implementation for managing plugin metadata:
 - Separates plugin metadata from the plugin core
 - Provides methods for accessing plugin information:
   - Name, version, text domain